barayuwa-munungurr

 Moiety: Dhuwa

 Barayuwa is a long time staff member of Buku-Larrŋgay Mulka, providing great assistance to all the artists of the community in many ways.
-Partly through touching up other artists’ works, Barayuwa has developed a very fine hand and has now become an established artist in his own right, painting both his own Djapu clan designs as well as his mother’s Munyuku clan designs.
-His mother is recently deceased Beŋgitj Ŋurruwutthun, a sister to the great Dula, who was a renowned ceremonial expert and painter.
+Partly through touching up other artists’ works, Barayuwa quickly developed a very fine hand and has now become an established artist in his own right, painting both his own Djapu clan designs as well as his mother’s Munyuku clan designs.
+His mother is Beŋgitj Ŋurruwutthun (dec) is the sister to the great Dula Ŋurruwutthun, who was a renowned ceremonial expert and artist.

 In 2007, Barayuwa was in his first exhibition at Raft Artspace in Darwin.
 Early season barks in 2008 – painted with Munyuku clan design – showed a strength and style quite reminiscent of his late uncle and Barayuwa became an obvious candidate for Annandales Young Guns II.
 The success of his involvement in this exercise led to his participation in a Brisbane group show in 2008 and his solo show at Indigenart in Perth in early 2009.
 Also during 2009 he was invited to participate in a collaborative project with Sydney based artist Ruark Lewis – Transcriptions for the Perfect House – a multi media installation at the ANU Gallery in Canberra scheduled for 2011.